SentientCyborg/Bad-Password-Manager/README.md

 # Simple-Password-Manager

 This password manager was built as part of an exercise from a Udemy course on Python.
 The primary purpose was to learn Tkinter.
+The pyperclip submodule is used to automatically copy generated passwords to the clipboard.

 ---
 **I do not recommend using this to manage passwords.
 This program stores passwords in a plain text file that is generated when the first password is saved.
 Anyone with access to the text file can view the saved passwords.
 This is not secure.**